North Classroom 3025B

 B.A., Sociology/Anthropology, Gustavus Adolphus College, 1993

-My research is on clinical decision making, patient-provider relationships, patient adherence, and health disparities, studied from both qualitative and quantitative perspectives.
+My research is on medical decision making, health disparities, patient-provider relationships, and patient adherence, studied from both qualitative and quantitative perspectives.
 I have examined these issues across various medical and psychiatric conditions such as diabetes, coronary heart disease, schizophrenia, and depression.
-My current work is focused on the social context of end-of-life decision making, including hospice decision making trajectories and the ways in which healthcare systems, providers, and families influence utilization patterns; HBS graduate student Emily Hammad Mrig has collaborated with me on the latter.
+My current work is focused on the social context of end-of-life decision making, including the ways in which healthcare systems, payers, providers, and social networks influence individuals’ engagement with healthcare systems.

 Spencer, Karen Lutfey.
-In press.
-"What is the future of research on medical decision making?
-(And is it bright?): A response to Drewniak and colleagues" Social Science and Medicine.
+2016.
+“What is the future of research on medical decision making?
+(And is it bright?): A response to Drewniak and colleagues" Social Science and Medicine 168:175-77.

 Spencer, Karen Lutfey and Matthew Grace.
 2016.
 "Social Foundations of Healthcare Inequality and Treatment Bias."
 Annual Review of Sociology 42: 101-120.